 - Weight limit: Check for the weight limit of the baby bike seat.
 The weight limit can greatly differ depending on whether you pick the front-mounted or the rear-mounted seat.

 - Safety and comfort: Only pick those baby bike seats that come with a safety harness.
 It is good to have other additional features like a footrest and a safety crossbar at the front for rear-mounted seats.
 A padded seat will be a good choice when you plan to ride long distances with your baby.

 If you have a rack, then you must also check the weight limit of the rack in case you pick the rear rack-mounted bike seat.
-In the next section, we have compiled a list of the 11 best baby bike seats that you can consider while shopping.

 Remember to strap a helmet to the baby even if you plan to go for a short ride.
 Regular inspection of the seat and the bolts is needed to be doubly sure about the safety of the baby.
 Going for bike rides with the child is less worrisome when you know that the bike seat is reliable and is affixed securely to the bicycle.